AndreaVitti/EcommerceBackendAPI/README.md

   .\mvnw clean install
 ```
 This will result in the creation of an executable `.jar` file in the target folder of the project.\
-To run it open the terminal in and type the following command:
+To run it open the terminal and type the following command:
 ```bash
   java -jar ecommerceApi-0.0.1-SNAPSHOT.jar
 ```

+## Testing
+The endpoints of the API have been tested with the help of `Postman`.
+To test them yourself I highly suggest to install `Postman` and proceed to call the various CRUD operations.